Skip to main content

 In August 2017, Brady submitted a Freedom of Information Act Request for all ATF FFL compliance inspection reports from July 1, 2015 to June 30, 2017 in which the ATF issued an FFL a Warning Letter or more severe remedy as a result of its violations.
 After receiving no response to our request, in October 2017, Brady took the ATF to court to obtain inspection reports for these FFLs.
 Brady has since filed subsequent requests for additional reports beyond the original June 30, 2017 cut-off date.
 The FOIA effort and resulting litigation are still ongoing and have yielded all of the reports found in this database.
 Brady will continue to periodically update this website as it receives additional reports.

 The inspection reports on this website are all public documents, and Brady obtained them through Freedom of Information Act requests and litigation.
-ATF can release these documents on its own website if it chooses to do so, and we are hopeful that they will do so soon.
+ATF can release these documents on its own website if it chooses to do so.
+The agency released several hundred reports in Fall 2023, before these records were deleted from government websites in January 2025.
+We will continue to utilize all tools at our disposal to push for transparency.

 All redactions to the text in the reports were made by the ATF before they were provided to Brady, and Brady is releasing these reports exactly as we received them from ATF.
 ATF claims to have redacted the reports pursuant to exceptions contained in the Freedom of Information Act.
-Brady disagrees with ATF’s decision to redact certain categories of information, and continues to fight these redactions in court.
+Brady disagrees with ATF’s decision to redact certain categories of information.

-This data has made Brady believe state and local gun industry oversight is necessary because ATF inspected only about 5 percent of federal firearms licensees in FY22 (including only 9 percent of all dealers, pawnshops, manufacturers, and importers).
+This data has made Brady believe state and local gun industry oversight is necessary because ATF inspected many dealers only once from Fall 2010 to early 2022 — more than a decade.
 Even when the ATF does inspect an FFL, it often fails to adequately enforce the law.

 Using this and other data, Brady has created a method for identifying key characteristics of dealers more likely to violate the law.
 Our method is 4.5 times more likely to identify a problem dealer than random selection.